BdR76/CSVLint/docs/readme.md

 Selected the database type MySQL, MS-SQL or PostgreSQL, and the create table part and the autonumber field `_record_number` will be slightly different according to the database type.
+Enter a table name to use, or leave it empty to use the current filename as table name.

 See below for an example of an SQL insert script the plugin will generate: